ianpetrarca/hicetnunc_api_guide/README.md

 #### Big Picture

-Every single OBJKT in hic et nunc has it's metadata and IPFS CDN link publicly available via a Tezos blockchain exlplorer API.
-The goal of this guide is to help developers integrate hic et nunc content into their applications and websites. hic et nunc is growing exponentially, is eco-friendly and features unique file types like GLTF and GLSL.
+Every single OBJKT in hic et nunc has it's metadata and IPFS link publicly available for download via a Tezos blockchain exlplorer API.
+The goal of this guide is to help developers integrate hic et nunc content into their applications and websites.
 Use these tools to build the future of distributed creative content.
 #### Table of Contents
 - [Introduction](#hicetnunc-api-guide)
 - [General Information](#general-information)